alluuzx/Nexus/README.md

 * Advanced script list
 * Beautiful UI
 * Dynamic executor buttons
+* Debug console with logs
 * And much more!

 # Dependencies
 * .Net 7 to run
 * Visual Studio 2022 to build
+* Make sure to restore everything or Nexus will crash!

 # How to add your own scripts
 Add your scripts to the "Scripts" folder.